jesperkristensen58/ERC20TokenModified/README.md

 To test the code (and run the tests inside the `tests/` directory), please run:

     npx hardhat test

+There is a deploy script as well.

+    npx hardhat run scripts/deploy.js

+You should get a similar output as this:

+   Deploying contracts with the account: 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266 Account balance: 10000000000000000000000
+   ERC20 Modified Contract address: 0x5FbDB2315678afecb367f032d93F642f64180aa3

+This means the contract has deployed.
+Change the network settings to whatever network you want to deploy to.
+You can then run:

+    npx hardhat run scripts/deploy.js --network rinkeby

+But again, be sure to add your account details in the network part of the hardhat config file.

 ## Contact
 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/cryptojesperk.svg?style=social&label=Follow%20%40cryptojesperk)](https://twitter.com/cryptojesperk)